 Why Postprandial Blood Sugar Matters for Metabolic Health

-A study conducted in France found the loss of postprandial blood sugar control was the first step showed metabolic dysfunction even before elevations in fasting blood sugar.
+A study conducted in France found the loss of postprandial blood sugar control was the first step in metabolic dysfunction and appeared even before elevations in fasting blood sugar.
 In the study, 130 patients with Type 2 diabetes were placed in five groups according to their HbA1c levels, ranging from under 6.5% to over 9%.
-Participants used continuous glucose monitors to measure their blood sugar levels over three days as most ate a prescribed diet of 45-50% carbohydrates, 35% fats and 15-20% protein (participants were prescribed this diet three months ahead of the measuring period and asked to maintain it while wearing the CGMs).
+Participants used continuous glucose monitors to measure their blood sugar levels over three days as most ate a prescribed diet of 45-50% carbohydrates, 35% fats, and 15-20% protein (participants were prescribed this diet three months ahead of the measuring period and asked to maintain it while wearing the CGMs).

 The study found elevated postprandial glucose numbers as HbA1c climbed above 6.5%, even as fasting glucose remained normal or near-normal.
 In groups with higher HbA1c levels, blood glucose levels remained high postprandially and during fasting windows, including overnight.

 This data highlights that poor control of postprandial glucose appears to be correlated with worsening metabolic function.
 This is important for people at risk of diabetes, and also for patients hoping to reverse Type 2 diabetes or prediabetes through diet and lifestyle changes.
 Monitoring postprandial glucose levels can provide valuable insight into whether insulin sensitivity is improving or if insulin resistance is progressing.